 Chronic Heart Failure Care Transitions Project

-A partnership to improve care transitions and health outcomes for patients with chronic heart failure
+A partnership to improve care transitions and health outcomes for patients with chronic heart failure.

-Reducing avoidable hospital readmissions is an opportunity to improve quality, increase patient satisfaction, and reduce costs within health care systems.
-Since 2013, IPHI has partnered with The George Washington University and GW Medical Faculty Associates to improve care continuity and coordination and to reduce hospital readmissions for patients with chronic heart failure.
+Reducing avoidable hospital readmissions is an opportunity to improve quality, increase patient satisfaction, and reduce costs within healthcare systems.
+Since 2013, IPHI has partnered with the George Washington University and GW Medical Faculty Associates to improve care continuity and coordination and to reduce hospital readmissions for patients with chronic heart failure.

-- Hiring and placing CHWs;
+- Hiring & placing the CHWs;

 - Supporting CHW training;